CyloTech/bower-material/README.md

-This repository is used only for Angular Material v1.x library deployments and localized installs using `npm` and `bower`.
+This test repository is used only for Angular Material v1.x library deployments and localized installs using `npm` and `bower`.
 The actual component source-code for this library is in the
 [main Angular Material repository](https://github.com/angular/material).

 > Please file issues and pull requests against that `angular/material` repository only.
 Do not file issues here on the deployment repository.